Ovii2/Weather-App/readme.md

 npm i
 ```

-- Create .env file in root directory use .env example as a reference.
+- Create a .env file in the root directory using the .env example as a reference.
 - Enter server port.
 I was using 3000.
 - Database is currently not in use.